Kimchi21/Data-Analysis_Portfolio/README.md

 These projects reflect my skills in handling diverse datasets and extracting meaningful conclusions to support decision-making.
 Feel free to check them out and [reach out](https://www.linkedin.com/in/kimmarcialvallesteros/) for any questions or feedback.

 ## Automobile Sales Analysis
-In this [project](https://github.com/Kimchi21/Data-Analysis_Portfolio/tree/main/Automobile%20Sales), I used a dataset found on Kaggle to analyze sales transaction insights, product line performance, and customer and geographic data to provide management, prospective buyers, and stakeholders with a comprehensive understanding of automobile sales patterns, enabling informed decision-making.
-I also conducted a forecast using Facebook's/Meta's Prophet model to see how sales will go for the rest of the year 2020.
-By utilizing the Prophet model I was able to uncover the sales seasonality and trends.
+In this [project](https://github.com/Kimchi21/Data-Analysis_Portfolio/tree/main/Automobile%20Sales), I used a dataset found on Kaggle to analyze automotive sales transactions, examining details like Order Number, Quantity Ordered, Price, Product Line, Customer Information, and other pertinent factors.
+By closely examining important elements such as sales volume, transaction sizes, customer demographics, and specific order details among different automobile models, our aim is to discover significant insights.
+The goal of this analysis is to offer the management, potential buyers and stakeholders a comprehensive comprehension of automotive sales trends, empowering them to make informed decisions.

+### Key Objectives and Highlights
+- Sales Transaction Insights: Examining key sales transaction details such as quantity ordered, pricing, and deal sizes to understand the sales landscape.
+- Product Line Performance: Evaluating the performance of various product lines across different deal sizes.
+- Customer and Geographic Analysis: Assessing customer demographics and geographical trends influencing automobile sales.
+- Potential Sales Forecasting: Utilizing historical sales data and identified trends to develop potential sales forecasts, aiding in strategic planning and decision-making for future sales initiatives.